woodychang0611/CLRImageDemo/README.md

 Combination of C++, C++/CLI, and C# projects.

 The demo shows moving balls with given numbers.
-The control and disaply is built on WPF project.
+The control and display is built on WPF project.
-The detail algorithm is provide by C++ project.
+The detail algorithm is provided by C++ project.

-##Project Decription
+##Project Description

 ###woodychang0611_common(C++)
 Common C++ function and image processing library